quintel/etengine/README.markdown

 The ETEngine uses heavily caching of calculated values by using the [fetch_and_rescue](https://github.com/quintel/etengine/blob/51b321f6d43a2d2a626aa268845b775fca051ae0/app/models/qernel/dataset_attributes.rb#L205-L237) function that stores and retrieves calculated values and makes sure that possible errors do not block execution.
-This needless to say, also has heavy drawbacks.
+This also has serious drawbacks, but is necessary to keep execution time down.

 ### Scenario